 As the play closed, I noticed a text message on my phone.
 It was Mercy!

 “I don’t feel that I’m supposed to be a part of these prayer events.
-I don’t know why, but I feel a check in my spirit that God is saying no, not this.
+I don’t know why, but I have a check in my spirit that God is saying no, not this.
 It’s nothing personal.
 Every date that you gave me I already have something booked.”
 Although these words would normally have thrown me for a loop, they were met with an odd peace.

 Though disappointed, it wasn’t personal.
 I was at rest about her not being directly involved, and yet I struggled to understand why God had seemingly shown me many things that seemingly pointed in the direction of Mercy and I doing this together.
 Doubt threatened yet again to come me, as I still questioned was something wrong with me, was I being misled somehow.
 Was I not hearing God as I thought I was?

 I decided to call Mercy’s mom, Nancy, the following day, because I still sensed that she was supposed to cover the assignment in prayer.
 As I spoke with her, she agreed to pray with me about it.
-“Carolyn,” she said, “I feel like this is more about essence.
+“Carolyn,” she said, “I sense this is more about essence.
 In other words, Papa was telling me to agree with Him that you will realize who He has made you to be, step into that, and understand who He is,” she paused.
 “I am just agreeing, not covering.
 Jesus is your covering.”

 I really appreciated the confirmation of her wise words because that was what He had said many times.
 He doesn’t want me to rely on a man’s covering, but on His.
 He is enough.
 She also said that Papa put in me what needed to be released.
 It wasn’t about getting a right strategy or taking down strongholds, but simply releasing what Papa had put in me.
 The words resonated in my heart.